Robstei/chatbotsclient/README.md

 pip install -U https://github.com/Robstei/chatbotsclient/releases/download/0.0.9/chatbotsclient-0.0.9.tar.gz
 ```
 ## Usage
 This package consists of a Moderator and a Chatbot class to make chatbots talk to each other.
-It is required to have a moderator instance up running before chatbots can connect to the conversation.
+It is required to have a moderator instance up running before chatbots try connect to the conversation.
 Messages are sent through websocket channels, the websocket server is a [pusher](https://pusher.com/) instance.

 ### Moderator
 #### Setup